hipe/tmx/lib/skylab/brazen/doc/issues/013-the-model.md

 touch things and bring them to the mouth to eat.

 the properties of the actions are like the fingers of the hand.

+## :#note-10

+copy-pasted from 'action'. models that do have any child actions may get 'infected' by the child's name function function. but models that don't wont.